Table Of Contents

 While this legal safeguard exists to protect drivers from paying the lumper fees on behalf of the shipper or broker, there are still vulnerabilities in the process.
 Due to outdated practices, cash payments, and industry-specific checks, it can take a significant amount of time for the driver to be reimbursed.
 Regarding the possibility of delayed reimbursement, carriers are understandably hesitant to pay the lumper fee.
 Truckers are tasked with driving the freight, not the loading, unloading, or rearrangement of the shipment, and logically should not be held responsible for paying for the lumper service on behalf of the shipper or broker.

 The lumper service in the trucking industry is still profoundly helpful at organizing distribution centers and improving the efficiency of the supply chain.
 The controversy comes with the payment, but it seems to be the case that streamlining the reimbursement payment to the carrier or directly to the lumper service would largely eradicate problems in this service.

 How much is the Lumper Fee?

 Unfortunately, there is not a single, standardized rate for the lumper service.
-It varies based on type of cargo, volume/quantity of the shipment, the equipment needed, as well as the time and location.
+It varies based on the type of cargo, volume/quantity of the shipment, the equipment needed, as well as the time and location.
 Generally, the range of the lumper fee is from about $100 to $500.
-For this reason, it is especially important to establish an agreed upon price before the lumpers load or unload the freight.
+For this reason, it is especially important to establish an agreed-upon price before the lumpers load or unload the freight.